dajobe/librdf/HACKING.md

 All code must be wrapped to 80 chars as far as is possible.
 Function definitions or calls should indent the parameters to the left `(`.

+Redland libraries use very long function names following the naming convention which can make linebreaking very hard.
+In this case, indent function parameters on new lines 4 spaces after the function name like this:

+    var = function_name_with_very_long_name_that_is_hard_to_wrap_args(
+              argument1_with_very_long_name_or_expression,
+              argument2,
+              ..)

 Use no space between a keyword followed by braces argument.
 For example, use `if(cond)` rather than `if (cond)` (ditto for